C5-shakirabugarbia/MERAKI_Academy_Project_4/ReadMe.md

 - Node.js <a href="https://nodejs.org/en/download/">download from here</a>

 ### Installing

 A step by step series of examples that tell you how to get a development env running.

 - Cloning the repo
+  in order to clone the repo open the command line and type

 ```
 git clone https://github.com/C5-shakirabugarbia/MERAKI_Academy_Project_4#getting_started